sonik-br/RetroZordPaddleSpinner/README.md

 - [Mode] high and [Config] low: NeGcon (2x)
 - [Mode] low and [Config] high: Mouse (2x) as X
 - [Mode] low and [Config] low: Mouse (1x), paddle 1 as X, paddle 2 as Y

-Press and release [Config] a bunch of times durig boot to access the pong game :)

 Changing [Mode] button state during runtime will trigger a hardware reset (after 1 second).<br/>
 Can be used to change the output mode without requiring to disconnect/connect the usb cable.